oroinc/documentation/user/back-office/getting-started/user-menu/my-calendar.rst

 1. Hover over the name of the selected calendar.
 2. Click the ellipsis menu at the end of the corresponding row, and then click **Remove calendar**.

-.. important:: You cannot remove **My Tasks**, system calendars, and your personal calendar.
+.. important:: You cannot remove **My Tasks**, system calendars, and your calendar.

 .. _doc-activities-events-actions-explore-statuses: